List of Merlin characters: Morgana PendragonMorgana Pendragon (portrayed by Katie McGrath) is the heretofore unknown daughter of Uther Pendragon and Vivianne, the wife of his close friend and leading military commander, Gorlois; she is the half-sister of Arthur Pendragon and Morgause.

-Some time later whilst Camelot flourishes in peace, Morgana and Aithusa are imprisoned by the Sarrum, a warlord who is dedicated to wiping out magic.
+Sometime later well Camelot flourishes in peace, Morgana and Aithusa are imprisoned by the Sarrum, a warlord who is dedicated to wiping out magic.
 After two years in captivity, Morgana begins to lose her mind and she becomes mentally unstable as does a crippled Aithusa.
-Somehow, the two manage to escape, and a now mentally-unstable Morgana is now more than ever dedicated to destroy the Pendragons and Camelot.
-Now the most powerful dark sorceress in Albion, Morgana joins forces with the powerful druid Ruadan as they search for the key to Arthur's bane in the fortress of Ismere.
+Somehow, the two manage to escape, and a now mentally unstable Morgana is now more than ever dedicated to destroy the Pendragons and Camelot.
+Now the most powerful dark sorceress in Albion, Morgana joins forces with the powerful druid, Ruadan as they search for the key to Arthur's bane in the fortress of Ismere.
 Morgana has also abducted many of Arthur's knights and is using them as slaves to help her in her plans.
-Saxons, Morgana's men, are in charge of bringing the sorceress slaves; when they return to Ismere to pass Morgana slaves, she is shocked to see Mordred with the Saxons.
+Saxons, Morgana's men are in charge of bringing the sorceress slaves; when they return to Ismere to pass Morgana slaves, she is shocked to see Mordred with the Saxons.
 Morgana and Mordred reunite; during a dinner, Morgana flies into a rage when Mordred reveals they had Arthur in their grasp.
-When Arthur and Merlin infiltrate the fortress in hopes of freeing their men, Morgana attacks them, and almost kills Arthur.
-However she is then betrayed by Mordred who strikes her down with a sword as he realises Morgana has turned evil beyond redemption and finds peace in Arthur's goodness.
+When Arthur and Merlin infiltrate the fortress in hopes of freeing their men, Morgana attacks them and almost kills Arthur.
+But she is then betrayed by Mordred who strikes her down with a sword as he realizes that Morgana has turned evil beyond redemption and finds peace in Arthur's goodness.

-However Morgana does not accept defeat so easily.
+But Morgana does not accept defeat so easily.
 Strengthening her crusade against Camelot, she allies herself with King Odin to take over the kingdom of Nemeth, Camelot's ally.
-Odin abducts Nemeth's King Rodor and Morgana uses Princess Mithian to infiltrate Camelot.
-At Morgana's orders, Mithian unwillingly lures Arthur on a mission to rescue her imprisoned father, however Morgana is thwarted once more when Arthur manages to rescue Rodor and Odin forms an alliance with Arthur.
+Odin abducts Nemeth's king Rodor and Morgana uses princess Mithian to infiltrate Camelot.
+At Morgana's orders, Mithian unwillingly lures Arthur on a mission to rescue her imprisoned father, but Morgana is thwarted once more when Arthur manages to rescue Rodor and Odin forms an alliance with Arthur.